 So how can you put on the big boy or girl pants and start holding yourself more accountable for what you do on a day-to-day basis?

-Far to often accountability only shows up when something goes wrong.
+The need for accountability only shows up when something goes wrong.
 It gets viewed as a form of punishment when things just aren’t going right and instead of being something that promotes good behaviors it turns into something that is supposed to prevent things from going wrong.

 Instead of accountability promoting performance it now is promoting fear and stress.
 Instead of focusing on all the positive benefits you will achieve from consistent and deliberate behaviors you feel more bogged down and stressed out about all “the what ifs.”